diceroll123/neofoodclub.py/README.md

 Notes:
 - *For the time being*, there are no front-facing docs for this beyond docstrings in the code itself
-    - most of which do not exist yet

 ## Installing
 **Python 3.7 or higher is suggested**